Working Student (m/f/x) - Human Resources

 Carhartt Work In Progress aims to continuously progress and evolve, without ever losing sight of its origins.
 Over the course of the past two decades, our business has developed organically, along with its customers, the culture that surrounds the brand, and its employees who have helped shape what Carhartt WIP is today.

-We are looking for you from now until September 2023 for our location in Berlin as a
+As we continue to grow, we are looking for you from now until September 2023 for our location in Berlin as a Working Student (m/f/x) in Human Resources.

 - You support the HR Business Partners in recruiting and on-boarding of new employees